 If you’ve ever attended a loud concert and stood near a speaker without wearing any ear protection, it’s likely you left the concert with ringing ears.
 This occurrence is referred to as tinnitus.
 On the other hand, you might also wake up and experience ringing or clogged feeling ears.
 This often occurs with TMJ.
 So what is the cause of your ringing ears?
 Is it TMJ or tinnitus?
-At Smile Columbia Dentistry, we can help you get to the bottom of your ringing ears and help you find a solution if TMJ is the culprit.
+At Smile Columbia Dentistry, we can help you get to the bottom of your ringing ears and see if TMJ is the culprit.

 What is Tinnitus?